DmxLarchey/Introduction-to-Coq/BOWLING.md

 ## The code source code to complete the project

-The standalone Coq source file [`bowling.v`](bowling.v) contains code to achieve this modeling up to the charaterization of realizable scores.
+The standalone Coq source file [`bowling.v`](bowling.v) contains code to achieve this modeling up to the characterization of realizable scores.
 Your goal is to _fill the holes._
 Holes are totally `Admitted` or partially `admit`ted proof scripts.
 The proof sketch will lead you to the goal.